mlw125/Data-Mining-Project/ReadMe.txt

 Matthew Williams

-Web Access: http://cs.txstate.edu/~mlw125/ (The lucene page will not work properly)

 Implementation:

 -Platform: I did my google search using any browser (at least Firefox and Chrome).
 Solr I could only get to work on when locally run and with an extension on Google Chrome.